 John Barleycorn :

 Written and drawn for a folk-song anthology... that morphed into a work-song anthology... that fell into a bottomless limbo, as these things too often do.
 I submitted it to a publication I've placed stuff before, but never heard back.
-Admittedly, this is an odd piece, so... it's little wonder it didn't fit in anywhere.
+Admittedly, this is an odd piece and doesn't quite work, so... it's little wonder it didn't fit in anywhere.

 The stories, "Medusa" and "Floydd the Giant-Killer" were printed in Negative Burn, from Desperado.
 The printed versions are, unfortunately, in black & white, with only the cover in color, but I present the fully painted color version here on my website, below.
 It was originally intended for Heavy Metal, but sat in their inventory for so long, I thought they'd never use it.
 Negative Burn used my Medusa print as the cover image, which is fitting, since the story grew out of the print.